-Banks are a common financial platform for small businesses.
+Banks are a common financial product utilized by small business owners.
 Yet, banks often have stricter lending policies than larger alternative lenders.
 Due to this, small businesses find it difficult to obtain crucial financing from banks to operate their businesses.

-Luckily, banks aren’t the only financing source that business owners can pursue.
-This article describes some of the popular alternative financing types.
+Luckily, traditional bank loans aren’t the only financing source that business owners can pursue.
+Below, you’ll find financial alternatives to traditional lending:

 1. Business Lines of Credit

 A line of credit (LOC) is a set amount of money that a business can use when it needs cash.
 An LOC can be either secured or unsecured.

 Pros and Cons of Lines of Credit